inkdex/inkdex.github.io/src/faq.md

 <details>
   <summary>Answer</summary>

-This is a highly subjective question which we most often wont have an answer for.
-What you can do is check other sites like [everythingmoe.com](https://everythingmoe.com) which do try to answer this question as best as possible.
+This is a highly subjective question which we often won't have an answer for.
+You can check other sites like [everythingmoe.com](https://everythingmoe.com) which try to answer this question as best as possible.

 </details>

-### Does site x have an extension?
+### Does site X have an extension?

 <details>
   <summary>Answer</summary>

-The easiest way to check this is through the [extension list page](/extension-list) on this website.
+The easiest way to check this is through the [Extension List page](/extension-list) on this website.

 </details>

-### What extension has title x?
+### What extension has title X?

 <details>
   <summary>Answer</summary>

 We don't know this either.
-Just look around on the internet for your title and then check if that site has an extension.
+We recommend searching the internet for your title to find which site hosts it, and then checking if that site has an extension.

 </details>